masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/components/toolbars/en-US.md

 ## Caveats

-<masa-alerts type="warning" content="When **MButton** with `icon` prop is used inside **MToolbar** and **MAppbar**, they will automatically increase their size and apply negative margins to ensure appropriate spacing according to material design specifications.
+<app-alerts type="warning" content="When **MButton** with `icon` prop is used inside **MToolbar** and **MAppbar**, they will automatically increase their size and apply negative margins to ensure appropriate spacing according to material design specifications.
-If you choose to wrap your buttons in any container, such as `div` , you need to apply a negative margin to the container for proper alignment."></masa-alerts>
+If you choose to wrap your buttons in any container, such as `div` , you need to apply a negative margin to the container for proper alignment."></app-alerts>

 ## Examples